maxgio92/notes/content/notes/from-telegram-freeze-to-linux-graphics-stack.md

 | DRM framebuffer | KMS kernel object | A description of storage that KMS can use for scanout. |
 | Fence or sync object | Synchronisation object | Completion or ownership state.
 It contains no pixels. |

-These views can refer to the same underlying storage without being the same object.
-A `wl_buffer` might come from DMA-BUF storage, but it might instead come from `wl_shm`.
+These views can refer to the same underlying storage while remaining distinct objects.
+A `wl_buffer` can come from DMA-BUF storage or `wl_shm`.
 A compositor can import storage and create a DRM framebuffer view suitable for KMS.

-Zero-copy is a goal, not a promise.
-Pixel format, layout modifier, colour conversion, scaling or device limits may force the compositor to copy or redraw content.
+Zero-copy depends on compatible pixel formats, layout modifiers, colour handling, scaling and device limits.
+A mismatch may force the compositor to copy or redraw content.

 This distinction also matters for the integrated Radeon 780M.
-It shares system memory with the CPU rather than using separate dedicated VRAM.
+It shares system memory with the CPU and has no separate dedicated VRAM.
 The stack still manages buffer objects and GPU addresses.

 ## 8. Stage two: how the compositor builds an output frame